CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 Skipping checking HTML validation: no command 'tidy' found
 ```

-- A NOTE is generated in all three R-hub servers related to a sub-directory size, but this is explicitly called out in the `.Rbuildignore`
+- A NOTE is generated in all three R-hub servers related to a sub-directory size, but this is explicitly called out in the `.Rbuildignore`.
+It is likely due to necessary images included in the vignette articles.

 ```
 * checking installed package size ...
 NOTE